The Bankrate promise

 Have a question about credit cards?
 E-mail me at firstname.lastname@example.org and I’d be happy to help.

-*All information about the Chase Freedom® credit card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*The information about the Chase Freedom Flex℠ and Chase Freedom® has been collected independently by Bankrate.
+The card details have not been reviewed or approved by the issuer.